GreatTM/PowerBiMIP/docs/source/getting_started.md

 From here, you can:

-  * Explore other examples in the `/examples` folder.
+  * Explore other examples in the `examples/` folder.
-  * Learn about more advanced features from [Github](https://github.com/GreatTM/PowerBiMIP).
+  * Learn about Two-Stage Robust Optimization (TRO) features.
-  * Apply PowerBiMIP to your own research problems in power and energy systems.
+  * Apply PowerBiMIP to your own research problems.